 Top 10 products to pass the time on the road

-We started off buying colouring books at the newsagent in the airport/station, but it works much better if we buy them in advance and invest in good quality, interesting ones such as the ones in the photos below which we found in The Works Toys & Games
+We started off buying colouring books at the newsagent in the airport/station, but it works much better if we buy them in advance and invest in good quality, interesting ones.

 A stack of good stationery is invaluable during long trips: our kids love pens, erasers and notebooks and have special pencil cases and sharpeners that they keep in their backpacks and take out at their leisure

 Sticker books are a great alternative to colouring ones and what we use the most on the plane.
 The main reason why I like them is that, unlike colouring pens and crayons, stickers do not roll on the floor, which in turn means I don’t have to go through crazy contortionists moves to collect them from between the feet of our fellow passengers.
 Not a small advantage, especially if you are flying long haul and your travel companions are trying to sleep.

 Another fabulous no mess toy, especially good for younger kids.
 My daughter is obsessed with hers and she particularly loves the ones that come not just with a pen but shapes: she thinks the perfect star shape appearing at the lightest touch has something magical to it and indeed, for a little one, it is a pretty impressive trick!

 We first bought finger puppets for our kids when they were babies but they still work exceptionally well.
 Sometimes we make stories for them (and in true learning escapes style we make the stories educational and informative about the place we are about to visit) and sometimes the kids play stories to each other.
 Aside from the occasional fight over who should hold which puppet or whose turn it is to tell the story, they are a great pastime and an imaginative alternative to screen time